Crusade of 1129

-The Crusade of 1129 or the Damascus Crusade was a military campaign of the Kingdom of Jerusalem with forces from the other crusader states and from western Europe against the Emirate of Damascus.
+The Crusade of 1129 or the Damascus Crusade was a military campaign of the Kingdom of Jerusalem with forces from the other Crusader states and from western Europe against the Emirate of Damascus.
 The brainchild of King Baldwin II of Jerusalem, the crusade failed to meet its military objectives.
 Its diplomatic preliminaries, however, secured the succession to the throne of Jerusalem and papal backing for the Knights Templar.

 Planning

 Diplomacy

-Baldwin II launched raids into Damascene territory in 1125 and 1126.
-These convinced him that he needed outside support to take the city.
+Baldwin II launched raids into Damascene territory in 1125 and 1126, culminating in the failed Battle of Marj al-Saffar.
+The raids convinced him that he needed outside support to take the city.
 For this purpose he sent three embassies to western Europe in 1127–1128.
-Steven Runciman argued that the death of Ṭughtigin, emir of Damascus, on 11 February 1128 caused Baldwin to plan another attempt on Damascus, but the evidence that an embassy had already been sent in 1127 suggests that the decision had already been made.
-Neither did Baldwin campaign in 1127 or 1128, which further suggests that he was building up his forces rather than acting opportunistically.
+Historian Steven Runciman argues that the death of Ṭughtigin, emir of Damascus, on 11 February 1128 caused Baldwin to plan another attempt on Damascus, but the evidence that an embassy had already been sent in 1127 suggests that the decision had already been made.
+Baldwin did not campaign in 1127 or 1128, which further suggests that he was building up his forces rather than acting opportunistically.

 In 1127, Baldwin dispatched Hugh of Payns to Europe to recruit powerful men to the cause of a campaign against Damascus.
 He also sought papal approval of his military order, the Templars.
-Baldwin also sent William of Bures and Guy Brisebarre to arrange the marriage of his heiress, Melisende, with Count Fulk V of Anjou.
+Baldwin also sent William of Bures and Guy Brisebarre to arrange the marriage of his heiress Melisende with Count Fulk V of Anjou.
 They left in the late summer or fall of 1127 and returned by May 1129.
 Fulk was a wealthy widower who had previously made a pilgrimage to Jerusalem in 1120.
 The third embassy, undertaken by Archbishop William I of Tyre and Bishop Roger of Ramla, was to secure the approval of Pope Honorius II for the marriage, since it would result in Fulk becoming king of Jerusalem upon Baldwin's death.
-In a letter of May 1128, Honorius confirmed Baldwin II as the legitimate king of Jerusalem and approved Fulk as his heir.
+In a letter of May 1128, Honorius confirmed Baldwin as the legitimate king of Jerusalem and approved Fulk as his heir.

 It is not certain if Baldwin received a papal endorsement for his offensive action.
 Jonathan Phillips calls it "an early example of a crusade that was wholly aggressive in its purpose".
 In terms of protecting the Holy Places, it could be justified only as the removal of a nearby threat.
 Circumstantial evidence suggests that it may have received papal approval.
-Charters show prospective crusaders taking their vows in exchange for the remission of sins, something only the church could have guaranteed.
+Charters show prospective Crusaders taking their vows in exchange for the remission of sins, something only the church could have guaranteed.
 A papal legate, Bishop Gerard of Angoulême, was present when Fulk, having accepted the marriage proposal, made his vow at Le Mans in May 1128.
 Hugh did not personally meet the pope, however, but only a papal legate, Matthew of Albano, at the Council of Troyes in January 1129, where the rule of the Templars was approved.
 The absence of direct evidence of papal involvement may indicate "lack of clarity in how crusades should be started" at this early date.